-Matthew “Tex” VerMilyea, PhD, HCLD/CC, Vice President of IVF Lab Operations
+Matthew “Tex” VerMilyea, PhD, HCLD/CC, Vice President of Scientific Advancement

-As vice president of IVF lab operations for Ovation® Fertility, Matthew “Tex” VerMilyea serves as a scientific resource and operational advocate for the nationwide network of Ovation IVF labs.
+As vice president of scientific advancement for Ovation® Fertility, Matthew “Tex” VerMilyea serves as a scientific resource and operational advocate for the nationwide network of Ovation IVF labs.

 In this role, he facilitates clinical collaboration across Ovation’s laboratory teams, while building existing and new relationships within the fertility care community, securing Ovation’s leadership role in accessing and further developing the latest technologies and research.
 Dr. VerMilyea is also uniquely positioned to evaluate procedures and outcomes and develop best practices to continuously improve performance across Ovation’s scientific teams.